- Expert Commentary

 The Centers for Disease Control and Prevention (CDC) has issued several statements on how to best prepare for the 2021-2022 influenza season, stressing the importance of vaccination to help protect the public from the risk of co-infection with COVID-19.
 Yet, according to recent 2021 data from the CDC, vaccination among children was over 4 percent less than that of 2020, plus coverage was almost 13 percent lower among non-Hispanic Black children compared to non-Hispanic White children.

 Despite disparities among populations, there are several vaccine options available, even for those who prefer a needle-free option.
-The CDC does not recommend one flu vaccine over another, but its important to speak to your healthcare provider to find out which vaccine is right for you.
+The CDC does not recommend one flu vaccine over another, but it’s important to speak to your healthcare provider to find out which vaccine is right for you.

 Everyone should feel empowered to receive their annual flu vaccine to keep themselves and their loved ones healthy.
 For more information on where to find a nearby flu vaccine option, please visit vaccine finder.